-Position of equipment to avoid damage to cables and creating trip hazards;

-- Suitability of equipment in the environment it is being used and nature of work being used for; - Means of isolation/disconnection is readily accessible to the user; and - Condition of the equipment is checked more thoroughly than users
+- Position of equipment to avoid damage to cables and creating trip hazards; - □ Suitability of equipment in the environment it is being used and nature of workbeing used for; - Means of isolation/disconnection is readily accessible to the user; and - Condition of the equipment is checked more thoroughly than users

-Combined Inspection and Test, known as Portable Appliance Testing (PAT), of all moveable electrical equipment in use at Unite is undertaken.
-This includes any private electrical items used by employees at Unite such as chargers etc., which may only be brought in when expressly permitted.
+Combined inspection and test, known as portable appliance testing (PAT), of all moveable electrical equipment in use at Unite is undertaken.
+This includes any private electrical itemsused by employees at Unite such as chargers etc., which may only be brought in when expressly permitted.

-A guidance sheet for the safe use of portable electrical equipment is available for students and employees alike.
+Unite Students does not carry out testing of students' portable appliance, however, a guidance sheet for the safe use of portable electrical equipment is available for students and employees alike.

-4.11.3 Fixed Electrical Installations
+3.12.3 Fixed Electrical Installations

-A fixed electrical installation is a piece of equipment, machine, or apparatus that is permanently wired in at a site, or is an integral part of the electrical system and therefore applies to conductors, wiring and switching.
-Where this is the responsibility of Unite the fixed electrical installation is subjected to an inspection and test by an ECA registered electrical testing engineer accredited with CERTSURE in accordance with the recommendations of British Standard BS7671 "Requirements for electrical installations" (also known as the IEE wiring regulations).
+A fixed electrical installation is a piece of equipment, machine, or apparatus that is permanentlywired in at a site, or is an integral part of the electrical system and therefore applies to conductors, wiring and switching.